mathieux51/reply-demo/README.md

 # Introduction

-For this demo I tried as much as possible try answer each question.
-My implementation is not neither done nor production ready.
+For this demo I tried as much as possible to answer each question.
+My implementation is neither done nor production ready.
 I tried for each task to express my thoughts and how I would solve the problem.

-# TASK 1: DATABASE SCHEMA DESIGN
+# Task 1: database schema design

 To design to the database I used StarUML.
 The file is [here](https://raw.githubusercontent.com/mathieux51/reply-demo/master/docs/database-schema-design.mdj).
 I created a screenshot of what I did: